soneyahossain/hcc-gap-recommender/README.md

 # RQ4

 # Other
-TODO: say something about collecting traces (for ex. for a new program) and that it can take both a long time and requires gobs of memory.
+TODO: say something about collecting traces (for ex. for a new program) and that it can take both a long time and requires gobs of storage and memory.